NielsOuvrard/workshops/git/git.md

 ![image](https://raw.githubusercontent.com/NielsOuvrard/workshops/master/assets/pull_error.png)

 Ho no !
 I can't pull their changes because there is a conflict.

+If you have this kind of issues, refer to the chapter 2.4. **Merge Branches**.
+Your conflictual files will look like this (chapter 2.4).

 We will see how to avoid this kind of issues with `branches`.

-At the end of this workshop, I'll explain you how to resolve this kind of issues.

 ## Chapter 1: Creating and Cloning Repositories